SparrowHawkEye/Book_Review/README.md

 - What is Semantic tag
 - Difference Inline, Inline Block, Block

-5. only show 3 review in home page and see all in review section
+7. only show 3 review in home page and see all button in review section✅

 ## Optional